Filter by Category

 Med.
 Tech (CNA-M)

-The purpose of this course is to teach experienced CNAs to administer selected non-injectable medications to patients who are 4 years of age and older.
+The purpose of this course is to teach experienced CNAs (you must have one year of work experience as a CNA) to administer selected non-injectable medications to patients who are 4 years of age and older.
 This complex nursing task shall be performed under the direct onsite supervision of a licensed nurse only in long term care nursing facilities, state mental health institutions, county jails and state correctional facilities and assistive living settings.
 The 120 hour (60 hours of theory/classroom; 20 hours of skill laboratory and 40 hours of clinical experience) is Maine State Board of Nursing approved using the Standardized Medication Course for Certified Nursing Assistants curriculum.

 This program has been approved for the use of GI Bill benefits. *GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA)